 How do deductibles work?

-2. When you receive a covered health care service, like a doctor’s visit or medical procedure, you’ll receive a bill for the cost.
+- When you receive a covered health care service, like a doctor’s visit or medical procedure, you’ll receive a bill for the cost, or make payment at the time services are rendered.

 Here's a practical example:

-Imagine you have a family deductible on your health plan of $1,000 per year, and your first medical bill is $800.
-You'll need to cover the entire $800 bill.
+Imagine you have a family deductible on your health plan of $1,000 per year, with a coinsurance of 0%, and your first medical bill and your first medical bill is $800.
+You'll need to pay the entire $800.
 The next time you or a family member requires medical care, the bill is $500.
-You'd pay $200 because you've already contributed $800 towards your deductible, and your insurance will pay the remaining $300.
+In this scenario, if your plan had a 10% coinsurance, you would first pay the remaining $200 deductible, plus 10% of the $300 ($30).
+Your insurance would then pay the balance of $270.

 TRICARE deductibles

-Current uniformed services members receive no-cost health care benefits through TRICARE, the Department of Defense's health insurance program.
-Their family members are also covered at little or no cost under various TRICARE Prime options.
-TRICARE also covers National Guard/Reserves members, military retirees, their families, and certain others on plans like TRICARE Select and TRICARE for Life.
-Most of those plans have out-of-pocket costs for care.
+Current uniformed services members receive no-cost health care benefits through TRICARE, the U.S. Department of Defense's health insurance program.
+Their family members are also covered at little or no cost under various TRICARE options.
+TRICARE also covers National Guard and Reserves members, military retirees, their families and certain others.
+Most TRICARE plans include some out-of-pocket costs for covered care, though the amount and type of cost-sharing vary by plan and service.

 Because active-duty military members typically have no out-of-pocket costs for medical services, a deductible does not apply.
 However, there are certain instances and plan types offered through TRICARE, depending on your type of service or retiree status, where a deductible may apply to both the individual and family member covered under the plan.
 Even on certain plans that offer $0 deductibles, a deductible may apply if you use the point-of-service option.